martinpublicprofile-dev/SensorPlot/GIT_PUSH_COMMANDS.md

 ## What's New

+1. **Password Protection**: Secure access with "sensordata" password - clean login screen with logout functionality
-1. **Complete UI Persistence**: Every setting (axis ranges, time selections, checkboxes) now persists indefinitely
+2. **Complete UI Persistence**: Every setting (axis ranges, time selections, checkboxes) now persists indefinitely
-2. **Manual Temperature Axis Control**: Set exact min/max values or click "Auto" to reset to automatic scaling
+3. **Manual Temperature Axis Control**: Set exact min/max values or click "Auto" to reset to automatic scaling
-3. **Fixed Humidity Scale**: Always 0-100%, no more auto-scaling that could confuse readings
+4. **Fixed Humidity Scale**: Always 0-100%, no more auto-scaling that could confuse readings
-4. **Enhanced User Experience**: All interactions are automatically saved - no more losing settings on refresh
+5. **Enhanced User Experience**: All interactions are automatically saved - no more losing settings on refresh

-Your sensor data visualization app now maintains all user preferences across browser sessions!
+Your sensor data visualization app now has secure access control and maintains all user preferences across browser sessions!